alexwine36/Portfolio/apps/portfolio/content/work/abrazo/index.md

 - Created an end-to-end analytics solution using Python and business intelligence tools, improving the efficiency and productivity of the team.

-- Created pipelines for merging data from data resources i.e. sales tools (CRM/SFA), spreadsheets, and ERP software, resulting in increased business insights and better-informed decisions.
+- Developed pipelines for merging data from data resources i.e. sales tools (CRM/SFA), spreadsheets, and ERP software, resulting in increased business insights and better-informed decisions.

 - Developed applications to automate repetitive tasks and streamline processes increasing productivity and reducing errors.